akrishna77/QSettlers/QSettlers/index.md

 ### Replay Memory

-With a neural network it's often inefficient to train on single data points and perform back-propogation for every observation in your dataset, and so these models are typically trained in batches such that the model trains on batches of data at one time.
+With a neural network, it's often inefficient to train on single data points and perform back-propogation for every observation in your dataset, and so these models are typically trained in batches such that the model trains on batches of data at one time.
 With reinforcement learning, it's intuitive to train every time you perform an action and get feedback, but we run into the same efficiency problem.
 To solve this, we keep a database of 'short-term memory', and every time the agent performs an action and gets feedback we place this 'experience' in our database.
 We do want to train on new experiences, so when we add a new experience in our database, we remove the oldest experience.

 This database of short-term memory is called **Replay Memory**.
 Now, every time we want to update our weights we randomly select a number of experiences from our replay memory and use them as a batch to train our model.
 The replay memory size as well as training batch size are two parameters that need to be optimized, and for this project we use the following values: